luniehq/lunie/README.md

 ### Yarn

-Yarn is a JS package packager we use manage Voyager dependencies.
+Yarn is a JS package manager we use to manage Voyager's dependencies.
 Download it [here](https://yarnpkg.com/lang/en/docs/install).

 ### Docker